LogoLogo

 Overview

-The JMX integration collects metrics from applications that expose JMX metrics.
+The JMX integration collects metrics from applications that expose metrics.

 A lightweight Java plugin named JMXFetch is called by StackState Agent V3 to connect to the MBean Server and to collect these metrics.
 This plugin sends metrics to StackState Agent V3 using the Stsstatsd server running within the Agent.
 This functionality is also leveraged in the integrations for ActiveMQ, Cassandra, Solr, and Tomcat.